dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/primary-api/camera-enhancer.md

 **Return Value**

-A CGPoint (coordinate measured in PT) converted from the video CGPoint measured in PT.
+A CGPoint (coordinate measured in DP) converted from the video CGPoint measured in DP.

 **Code Snippet**